 sudo apt autoremove

-Furthermore, the autoremove command removes libraries and packages automatically installed as dependencies that you no longer need.
+The autoremove command removes libraries and packages that were automatically installed as dependencies and are no longer needed.

 Remove Chromium via Flatpak